 Being a strong and successful project manager is about so much more than just technical skills.
 You need to possess a wide array of skills, knowledge, and abilities.
 Next to the classic ones that every job listing will be looking for, there are also these skills that get overlooked.
 On your next job interview, be sure to accentuate some of these, too.

 About the author: Jessica Fender is a content manager for AllTopReviews and a professional blogger.
-She is responsible for writing best online essay writing services reviews and developing marketing content for the website.
+She is responsible for writing best online essay writing services reviews by essay writer service and developing marketing content for the website.
 Jessica is also interested in people development and improving business processes.
 She’s written extensively on project management and leadership.